-There’s always the risk of black swan events.
+There’s always the risk of black swan events, and nothing in investing is ever guaranteed, so we never recommend you bet more than you can afford to lose.

 But at $2 now, this stock couldn’t be much cheaper.

-It only trades at four times earnings as is.
+It trades at only four times earnings as is.

 That’s the beauty of investing in a great value stock.